The Geometry of Statistical Data and Information: A Large Deviation Perspective: Methods and Results

 In the space of $\vx$, the Riemannian metric is the inverse of the explained variance of the random variable $\vX$.

 This further deepens the implication of using the Hessian of the rate function as a Riemannian metric in the space of $\vx$.
 Each random variable in $\vX$ may represent a different measured quantity with different scales and units, and the standard Euclidean metric is fundamentally inadequate and inappropriate for any analysis.
-A metric that adjusts to variability and correlation among measurements is required, achieved by the inverse of the covariance matrix.
+A metric that accounts for variability and correlation among measurements is required; this is achieved by the inverse of the covariance matrix.
 This form of rescaling is analogous to non-dimensionalization in differential equations and physics.
-In scientific and engineering settings, decisions about units and scaling typically hinge on measurement error, strengthening our rationale for the metric.
+In scientific and engineering settings, decisions about units and scaling are often driven by measurement error, which strengthens our rationale for the metric.

+It is useful to note a qualitative difference in the geometry of empirical frequencies $\vnu$ and the geometry of empirical means $vx$.
+The metric in the space of empirical frequencies does not depend on the underlying i.i.d measure $\vp$.
+Indeed, because we can compute the covariance directly from $\vnu$ without reference to $\vp$.
+In this sense, under the assumption of i.i.d, the geometry of empirical frequencies is measure independent.

+By contrast, when the mapping $\vx = \vX \vnu$ is not injective, the empirical mean alone cannot determine the second-order statistics.
+In such cases, the underlying measure $\vp$ helps in inferring missing information.
+The geometry of empirical mean data depends on the underlying measure $\vp$.

 \begin{example} Consider two independent unit-variance random variables $X_1$ and $X_2$.
 Since the random variables possess unit variance and are independent, the Euclidean metric makes sense for measuring the distance between measurements.
 That is, the distance element $\Delta s$ is found using